wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 		edgecmd Configuration
 		```

-- Complete the following to retrieve component specific configuration.
+Complete the following to retrieve component specific configuration:

 	1. Open command line.
 	2. Type the following in the command line, replacing `<componentId>` with the ID of the component, and press Enter.